How to Save More in 2021 With a 401(k)

 As the economy continues an uneven recovery from the pandemic-driven downturn, retirement savers may be anxious about meeting their savings targets in 2021.
 Thankfully, small business owners and their employees can still take advantage of substantial savings with a 401(k) plan.
 Even in times of economic uncertainty, it’s still a good idea to contribute enough to your 401k to receive matching contributions from your employer.

 Here are some tips for how to maximize your retirement savings in 2021 with a 401(k):

 Save the Maximum Allowed by the IRS

 The IRS 401(k) limits for 2021 allow employees in Traditional or Safe Harbor 401(k) plans to save up to a maximum limit of $19,500.
-Employers with matching contributions are allowed to bring the total contribution up to $58,000.
+Companies with employer contributions are allowed to bring the total contribution up to $58,000.

 Switch from SIMPLE to a Traditional or Safe Harbor Plan